Betterment vs. Acorns

 Betterment vs. Acorns: Account Types

 Betterment and Acorns each offer several different account types for banking and investing.
+There is no minimum account balance for either service.

-If you need checking and savings accounts, Betterment offers both for free.
-Betterment checking accounts come with $250,000 in FDIC insurance and a debit card, while savings accounts come with $1 million in FDIC insurance and a highly competitive 0.30% interest rate.
-Acorns only offers a checking account, and it isn’t free.
-The advantage to this account, though, is that you can get cashback when you use your Acorns debit card at any of around 350 US retail and restaurant chains.
-Cashback on your debit card purchases is automatically rolled into your investing account.
+Acorns only offers a checking account and it isn’t free.
+The advantage to this account, though, is that you can get cashback when you use your Acorns debit card at hundreds of US retail and restaurant chains.
+Cashback on your debit card purchases is automatically rolled into your investment portfolio.

 Betterment vs. Acorns: Investing Flexibility